Hiking the Lanikai Pillbox Trail (Kaʻiwa Ridge) on Oʻahu, Hawaiʻi

 Kayaking to the Mokulua Islands

-The two islands that you can see offshore from the Lanikai Pillboxes are accessible to the public by kayak only.
+The two islands seen just offshore from the Lanikai Pillboxes are accessible to the public by kayak only.

-Furthermore, kayaks can be easily reserved using the links below, and these are great options to choose if you are visiting Oʻahu, so that you don’t have to worry about transporting a kayak to and from the beach.
+That said, kayaks can be easily reserved using the links below, which make for great options if you are visiting Oʻahu, so that you don’t have to worry about transporting a kayak to and from the beach.

 Additionally, one of my favorite things about booking through Viator is the reserve-now-and-pay-later option.
 As long as you’re booking more than three days in advance, you have the option to book ahead and cancel in the future if you change your mind.